 Dogo Argentino: Breed Information, Pictures, and More!

-While some say the Dogo Argentino looks like an oversized pitbull or some type of mastiff, the Dogo Argentino has an interesting history that sets it apart from other well-known breeds.
+Dogo Argentinos are protective of their family but very loving and sweet with the humans they trust.
+This is an intelligent breed that makes a perfect guard dog, ranch dog, or even bodyguard!
+While some say the Argentine Dogo looks like an oversized pitbull or some type of mastiff, the breed has an interesting history that sets it apart from other well-known breeds.
 Find out what makes this pup so unique and why it's becoming such a popular pooch around the world.

 Dogo Argentino Characteristics (Physical)

-Dogo Argentino Size
+Dogo Argentino eyes

-The Dogo Argentino has a well-muscled back and a square body.
-The breed’s chest is broad and deep, “giving the impression of large lungs.”
-They have a medium set tail that’s thick at the base.
+• Body: The Dogo Argentino has a well-muscled back and a square body.
+The breed's chest is broad and deep, “giving the impression of large lungs.”
+They have a medium set tail that's thick at the base.
 At rest, it hangs down naturally.
 The dog raises it at a 45-degree angle or so when they are on the move, curved at an arc.

-The Dogo Argentino has straight, muscular legs.
+• Legs: The Dogo Argentino has straight, muscular legs.
 Their thighs are very muscular and strong.
 Their paw pads are thick and black.
-When in motion, the Dogo Argentino has a powerful stride that’s smooth and efficient.
+When in motion, the Dogo Argentino has a powerful stride that's smooth and efficient.
 The AKC describes it as “harmonious and balanced.”

 Dogo Argentino Personality

-The Dogo Argentino has a very “ying and yang” personality that makes them the perfect watchdog.
+Dogos have a very “yin and yang” personality that makes them the perfect watchdog.
 This breed is known for its loyalty.
-They love spending time with their closest companions, whether it’s lounging on the couch, going on an errand, or exploring a woodsy hiking trail.
+They love spending time with their closest companions, whether it's lounging on the couch, going on an errand, or exploring a woodsy hiking trail.
+This breed has a strong urge to protect their loved ones.

-Of course, this strong personality comes with some frustrating traits.
+While friendly and loving with family and friends, this breed has a strong instinct to guard them from strangers.
 The Dogo Argentino can be quite stubborn.
 They need an experienced owner who can demonstrate proper leadership and instill proper training.
 Puppies need to be trained and socialized to prevent possibly aggressive behavior towards people and dogs they are unfamiliar with.
+Providing the right products for dogs, such as training tools and socialization aids, can help ensure their development into well-behaved companions.

 Dogo Argentino Exercise

 The Dogo Argentino is a breed that requires a lot of exercise.
 Without a proper amount of movement each day, this breed can get pretty destructive.
-That doesn’t mean the exercise has to be anything fancy, of course.
+That doesn't mean the exercise has to be anything fancy, of course.
+You can put them on a harness and find a fun trail.
+If you're able to jog or run with your Dogo Argentino that's even better.
+Try switching up your exercise routine by finding new parks and trails with a variety of terrain.

 Dogo Argentinos love focused activities that involve their family.
 This includes fetch and tug of war.
 This breed loves showing off its strength and will never back down from a fun challenge.
-Always make sure you’re in a secure area, like an enclosed backyard, before letting your dog off the leash.
+Always make sure you're in a secure area, like an enclosed backyard, before letting your dog off the leash.
+You can also try an official competition or just set up an obstacle course in your backyard — your Dogo Argentino will love it either way.

 Dogo Argentino Training

 The Dogo Argentino is intelligent and stubborn.
-They aren’t as eager to please as other breeds (like the Labrador Retriever) and will need consistent training from an experienced leader.
-But that doesn’t necessarily mean you should be aggressive.
+They aren't as eager to please as other breeds (like the Labrador Retriever) and will need consistent training from an experienced leader.
+The Dogo Argentino responds best to positive reinforcement.
+Reward your pup for listening while being consistent and stern.
+For example, if your dog starts pulling on the leash, immediately stop walking.
+Do this every time, even if it feels repetitive and frustrating.

+The Dogo Argentino has a strong prey drive.
+Your dog will often become distracted or want to chase other dogs, cats, and animals along the trail.
 Give them a treat every time they look at you and pay attention.
-It’s important to train your dog to not give chase before bringing them on a public trail with more people and pets.
+It's important to train your dog to not give chase before bringing them on a public trail with more people and pets.

 This breed is a working dog, so give them niche training.
 Always start when they are a puppy.
 This includes scent work, agility tasks, and specific retrieval goals.
 This will give them a goal to work towards and help them learn to listen to commands.
 It will improve communication and help you bond with your dog.